 As illustrated by companies like Zara, personalizing customer experiences pays equal — if not greater — dividends in brick-and-mortar retail.
 The Spanish fast fashion giant has made a concerted effort to place customer input at the very center of its production strategy.
 “We speak to our product teams in Spain daily to discuss what is or isn’t selling well, as well as customer comments on what they do and don’t like,” says one store manager from Zara Singapore.
 “We’re always keeping a close eye on how our customers are responding to the current collections and the trends they may be asking for.”

-In keeping with this philosophy, Zara only commits to between 50 and 60 percent% of its inventory prior to the start of each season, reserving 85 percent% of its production capacity for in-season adjustments.
+In keeping with this philosophy, Zara only commits to between 50 and 60% of its inventory prior to the start of each season, reserving 85% of its production capacity for in-season adjustments.
 This enables the brand to transform real-time customer feedback into new product lines in the span of just three weeks — the epitome of customer-obsessed retail.

 Giving customers what they want is the crux of both Amazon’s and Zara’s business models, and while it’s a simple principle, its execution requires a great deal of customer data — and an awareness of how to use it.